alaminzju/POWSC/README.md

 This tutorial introduces the basic functionalities of POWSC.
 Please use the <font color="blue">**vignette("POWSC")**</font> to review more detailed package vignette.
 It is worth noting that one might need pre-install dependent R packages such as MAST, SC2P, and SummarizedExperiment.

-The corresponding paper can be found here <https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/btaa607/5866544>.
+The corresponding paper can be found here:

 ---
 references: